Ruchita2303/Logistic-Regression/README.md

 and finds the values of parameters θ0, θ1, 𝜃2, etc, where the term 𝜃0 is the "intercept".
 It can be generally shown as:

                                                              hθ(x)=θTX
+Logistic Regression is a variation of Linear Regression, useful when the observed dependent variable, y, is categorical.
+It produces a formula that predicts the probability of the class label as a function of the independent variables.

+Logistic regression fits a special s-shaped curve by taking the linear regression and transforming the numeric estimate into a probability with the following function, which is called sigmoid function 𝜎:

+                                                           hθ(x)=σ(θTX)=e(θ0+θ1∗x1+θ2∗x2+...)1+e(θ0+θ1∗x1+θ2∗x2+...)